cloudfoundry/docs-bosh/content/links.md

 ```

 ### Implicit linking {: #implicit }

-The default type of links in a deployment are the ones that are not mentioned in the `consumes` section of a job in the deployment manifest, but only defined in the release specification for the job.
-This type of linking happens automatically, and is referred to as *implicit linking*.
+Implicit links are only defined in the release specification for the job, and are not mentioned in the `consumes` section of a job in the deployment manifest.
+This type of linking happens automatically.
+By default, links are implicit.

 Implicit linking is not supported between deployments.